bgoodr/blogging-utils/README.markdown

  - DONE: Fix the bug in the "sort" function that doesn't seem to want to sort properly.

- - Remove the "startSide" temporary filter logic, and replace it with code that only examines the variables of type "color".
+ - DONE: Remove the "startSide" temporary filter logic, and replace it with code that only examines the variables of type "color".

+ - Factor out the big chunk of lisp s-expression into a function, called `bg-blogger-util-get-template-variable-references`, that takes the file name name as a argument, and returns what the current expression returns, which is a list of lists whose car is the name of the variable and whose cdr is the list of CSS sections that are being referenced.
+Generalize the function to check for a specified type of variable, whereas right now it is hardcoded to variables of type "color".

+ - Create a new function that calls the new function but with both files, and iterates over the result values of both to identify the common color usages.

  - Try the fixed template in the VLC blog post and look in its comments for more things to do.
 Move those comments here in and